In this page, we present a simple example of a streaming application in WindFlow. The example showcases a well-known streaming benchmark: WordCount.

 };

-The Splitter is implemented as a FlatMap operator producing more outputs per input.
-Again, the functional logic can be provided as a function, lambda or a functor object (as in the snippet below) respecting a specific signature.
+The Splitter is implemented as a FlatMap operator that can produce multiple outputs for each input.
+As with the Source, its functional logic can be provided as a function, a lambda, or a functor object (as in the snippet below), as long as it adheres to the required signature.

 class Splitter_Functor